 9. Dev Sagar (Mumbai street food) (Do-try)

-This one serves Mumbai street food – Pao Bhaji, Vada Pao, Tawa Pulao and Dabeli.
-It might be one of the only shops in Bangalore to serve Dabeli.
-They also have good for sweets such as Rasmalai, Gulab Jamun etc.
+This is a popular stop on this food street.
+It serves Mumbai street food – Pao Bhaji, Vada Pao, Tawa Pulao and Dabeli.
+Among the few eateries in Bangalore serving Dabeli, it attracts quite a few people with its authentic tasting food.
+It is also known for its north-Indian sweets such as Rasmalai, Gulab Jamun etc.

 10. Sree Ganesha Fruit Juice Centre (Good for a drink)

-When you need a drink, head here for one of the Bangalore-famous fruit juices.
+When you need a drink, head here for one of the Bangalore’s famous fresh fruit juices.

 12. Sandwich Hut (Do Try)